defisapiens/decentrapay/README.md

 **DaiPay** is an open-source payment processor which allows you to receive Maker DAI tokens for payments.

+### Motivation
+I've been related to payment processing in Bitcoin in some way for a long time.
+And, while i'm love the idea of Bitcoin in general, i think Bitcoin is too impractical for use by merchants because of its price volatility and that stablecoins will dominate payment processing eventually.
+To me Maker DAI seems to be an ideal electronic cash that has all chances to be widely adopted by merchants worldwide.
+The project is in its very infant stage, so do not expect much from it yet.
+Spreading the word, suggestions and contributing are welcome.

 ### Features
 - Direct P2P payments
 - No volatility risk as DAI stablecoin is tied to US dollar 1:1